MattiNieminen/clj-web-example/README.md

 # Download, install and run a virtualization environment for MongoDB.
 vagrant up

-# Start the application with figwheel
+# Start the application
+cd app
+lein repl
+(go)

+# You can reset the backend (server, routes, etc) while in REPL
+(reset)

+# Keep figwheel and less4j running during development (in separate terminal)
 lein develop

 # Build an uberjar